Updated date: 07th September 2022

 4. Apply for Scholarships in Swiss Universities

-If you want to study in Universities in Switzerland, and are worried about the tuition fees in Swiss Universities, here are two of the fully-funded study abroad scholarships, which will make your Study in Switzerland effectively free:
+If you want to study at Universities in Switzerland, and are worried about the tuition fees in Swiss Universities, here are two of the fully-funded study abroad scholarships, which will help you manage your cost of studying in Switzerland :

 Swiss Government Excellence Scholarships

-- Host Universities in Switzerland- Any of 10 Cantonal Universities in Switzerland, and federal Institutes, or public research and teaching institutes.
+- Host Universities in Switzerland- Any of 10 Cantonal Universities in Switzerland, federal institutes, or public research and teaching institutes.

 - Level of Study - Doctoral and Post-Doctoral study in Switzerland or research in any discipline.